mouseless/mouseless.org/contents/balancing-quality.md

 ##### Cross Pollination

-Our commitment to open source and diverse project engagement promotes knowledge exchange, enhancing innovation across the community.
+Our focus on open source and diverse projects encourages knowledge sharing and supports innovation.

 [See more](how-we-work.md#cross-pollination)